xddxdd/blog/source/_posts/en/article/modify-website/dn42-docker-anycast-dns.lantian/index.md

       - NET_ADMIN
 ```

-Then the host OS can see announcements from containers:
+Then the host OS can see announcements from the containers:

 ```bash
 # birdc show route protocol lt_docker_ospf